eginwong/course-notes/cloud/azure/AZ-203/monitor-troubleshoot-and-optimize-azure-solutions.md

     --size-gb 50 \
     --lun 2
 ```
-  -

 - implement code that handles transient faults
   - momentary loss of network connectivity
   - in cloud, resources are shared, and throttling may occur; more potentially latency with moving parts; network conditions can be variable
   - app must be able to retry, detect faults as they occur, use an appropriate strategy for these mechanisms
-  - determine if operatino is suitable for trying, retry count and interval
+  - determine if operation is suitable for trying, retry count and interval
   - log them, use circuit breaker pattern